taitulism/Bootstruct/README.md

 		}
 	}
 ```
+>NOTE: On request Bootstruct splits the URL pathename by slashes and checks them one by one against existing sub-controllers so you cannot "escape" the web-root folder by using '../../' in URLs because there's no `RC.sub_controllers['..']`.
+Bootstruct does NOT statically serve anything.

-See how "B" is `require`d?
+See how "B" is `require`d above?
-Methods like `B.js` are expected to export a single function:
+Methods in Bootstruct are expected to export a single function (they are being `require`d on init):
 ```js
 	module.exports = function () {...};
 ```

-The Root-Controller ("RC" from now on) is your Bootstruct app's core object.
-On request Bootstruct splits the URL pathename by slashes and checks them one by one against existing sub-controllers (recursively) under the "RC" so you cannot "escape" the web-root folder by using '../../' in URLs because `RC.sub_controllers['..'] === undefined`.